Peeper cam background

 Accessories

-We do not sell any additional accessories for the peeper camera.
+Other than the portable battery pack described above, we do not sell any accessories for the camera system.
 The camera and monitor come ready to use as shipped.
 However, there are a few items you may want to purchase:

 Telescoping pole - We have used a 50' (15 m) telescoping fiberglass pole for reaching tree cavities.
-You can find the Crain model CMR-50 that we used at EngineerSupply.
+You can find the Seco CMR-50 that we used at Tiger Supplies or at Baseline Equipment Company and possibly at other places.
+Be sure to select the 50' option (model 90182).

 Carrying clip - If you are planning to climb trees (be careful!), you may want to use a carabiner to clip the camera case to some secure strap on your person.